oasuncion/tradista-flow/README.md

 <br/>
 It is possible with Tradista Flow to define conditions linked to actions, it is the concept of "guard".
 The objects go to the target status only if the condition defined in the guard is OK.
+It is possible to set several guards to a given action, in this case they will be executed sequentially.
 <br/>
 <br/>